Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Can I use 23andMe or AncestryDNA data?

 Yes.
-Decode+ works with raw data from 23andMe, AncestryDNA, MyHeritage, and FamilyTreeDNA.
-Consumer arrays include the key variants for OPRM1, COMT, BDNF, ANKK1, and many CYP2D6 star alleles, though gene deletions and duplications cannot be detected from array data.
+Decode works with raw data from 23andMe, AncestryDNA, MyHeritage, and FamilyTreeDNA.
+Consumer arrays include the key variants for OPRM1, COMT, BDNF, and ANKK1.
+CYP2D6 is not called from this data — it requires a specialized caller to account for structural and copy-number variation that consumer arrays can't resolve.

 What if I'm having surgery soon?